-- Communicate with committee members and the Association Manager about recruitment and retention. - 2.
+- 1. Communicate with committee members and the Association Manager about recruitment and retention. - 2.
 Identify national conferences which might attract potential members and arrange to have membership brochures available. - 3.
 As requested by Association Manager, answer queries related to membership. - 4.
 Establish and conduct a meeting of the Membership Committee during the annual conference, if one is deemed needed. - 5.
-Coordinate with the conference organizer each year in planning the annual "Building an Academic Career in Children's Literature" panel and "Syllabus Exchange" panel for the ChLA conference. - 6.
-Coordinate with the conference organizer each year in planning the New Members portion of the welcoming reception of the annual ChLA Conference. - 7.
-Coordinated with committee members, the Association Manager, and the conference organizer in planning selected conference events and activities. - 8.
-Prepare semiannual reports as requested by the Executive Board. - 9.
+Coordinate with the conference organizer each year in planning the annual "Building a Career in Children's Literature" panel for the ChLA conference. - 6.
+Coordinate with the conference organizers and with other interested committees to organize a "Syllabus Exchange/Workshop" panel for the ChLA conference. - 7.
+Coordinate with the conference organizer each year in planning the New Members portion of the welcoming reception of the annual ChLA Conference. - Coordinated with committee members, the Association Manager, and the conference organizer in planning networking activities, themed lunches and other selected conference events and activities.

+- 9. Prepare semiannual reports as requested by the Executive Board. - 10.
 Upon completion of term, forward all relevant files to successor at the time of the annual meeting.
 Materials older than three years shall be sent to the ChLA Business Office for archival purposes.

 - 1. Identify state and regional conferences that might attract potential members and arrange to have ChLA membership brochures available. - 2.
 Share ideas with the committee members for ways to increase membership. - 3.
 Supply the chair with information about the year's work for inclusion in the semiannual reports. - 4.
 Attend the committee meeting during the annual conference, if one is called. - 5.
-Assist with organizing the Academic Careers and Syllabus Exchange panels as well as the New Members part of the reception at the annual conference.

-6. Assist the chair with planning selected conference events and activities.
+Assist with organizing the Careers and Syllabus Exchange/Workshop panels as well as the New Members part of the reception at the annual conference. - 6.
+Assist the chair with planning selected conference events and activities including networking activities and themed lunches.